There is a lot confusion about the term SEO optimization and in reality, it’s quite simple to understand, you just need an example, so here it is:

 ALL of these topics are relevant to the marathon running page I set up and because I write articles that are relevant to it, this automatically “optimizes” the site and lets Google know it is a content rich page that deals with marathon running.

-The end goal here is to constantly create new content but at the same time to keep it relevant to the central niche topic.
+The end goal here is to constantly create new high quality content but at the same time to keep it relevant to the central niche topic.
 As long as I can do this, Google will be very happy to index and rank my page.
 If you’re looking for the most important optimization tips, this is it.

 Nothing says “an optimally optimized page” like the example I gave above.